getodk/docs/odk1-src/central-users.rst

 Managing App Users
 ------------------

-App Users never gain any access to the management website; they do not have email addresses or passwords associated with their account, only a nickname so you can tell which is which.
+App Users never gain any access to the management website: they do not have email addresses or passwords associated with their account, only a nickname so you can tell which is which.
 Once a Web User creates an App User, a :doc:`configuration QR Code <collect-import-export>` will be generated which will grant a mobile device access to the ODK Central server as that App User.
 Access can be revoked at any time, and Web Users can see which App Users uploaded which submissions.

 In the current alpha release of ODK Central, all App Users can download any :ref:`Open form  <central-forms-lifecycle>` and upload submissions to any :ref:`non-Closed form <central-forms-lifecycle>`.
 Future versions will feature more options to restrict certain App Users to certain forms or groups of forms.